kxng0109/node-E-Commerce-API/README.md

 ## API Endpoints

 For detailed request and response schemas for all endpoints, please navigate to the [Swagger UI](http://localhost:<PORT>/api/v1/api-docs).
+Change <PORT> to the server's port.

 ### Authentication